minima-global/minidocs/docs/buildonminima/txntutorial/start.md

 ```

 These parameters mean: <br/>
-`-data` : the data folder where all the files for this minima node are stored.
-If you want to specify a folder not in this directory you must use the complete path.
-If unspecified the default data directory is ~/.minima<br/>
+`-data` : the data folder where all the config files for this node are stored.
+Default is a hidden .minima folder under the user's home directory.
+If you want to specify a folder not in the user's home directory, you must use the complete path.<br/>
 `-test` : this uses test settings which have a faster blocktime and only keep a shorter chain in memory.
 If you are compiling Minima yourself you can edit these to your needs.<br/>
 `-nop2p` : do not try and connect to other nodes in the p2p network<br/>
 `-genesis` : delete all old data and create a new genesis block<br/>